 Hotels and Residential Apartments

-There is a wide choice of hotels in Jeddah ranging from small boutiques to 5 star luxury properties.
+There is a wide choice of hotels in Riyadh ranging from small boutiques to 5 star luxury properties.

 The larger hotels all offer an airport shuttle bus service.